 - how to interpret death duty registers

-The National Archives does not have the wills or administrations that the death duty records were created from.
+The National Archives only holds wills proved by the Prerogative Court of Canterbury.
 If you want to find a will read our research guide on wills and probate records.

 - legacy duty